 • The Medical Loss Ratio (MLR or 80/20 rule) will mean that some Americans may get rebates if health insurance companies spend on non-healthcare related expenses.

-• The employer mandate has caused some companies to cut down workers’ hours from full-time to part-time in order to avoid providing benefits.
-However, major employers like Disney and Walmart have actually increased their full-time workforce in response to the 2015 deadline.
+• The employer mandate has caused some companies to cut down workers’ hours from full-time to part-time to avoid providing benefits.
+However, major employers like Disney and Walmart have increased their full-time workforce in response to the 2015 deadline.

 • Overall, the benefits tend to outweigh the costs for the average American.
 Even those who pay a little more get a lot in return via the increased quality of their health insurance.